fzyzcjy/flutter_smooth/website/docs/usage/builder.md

 Indeed, it has almost identical signature as classical Flutter widgets such as `AnimatedBuilder`.

-Shortly speaking, the whole app runs at normal FPS, while the thing *inside* the `builder` callback will be 60FPS smooth.
-Therefore, for example, put animations there.
+The whole app will run at normal FPS (may be janky), while the thing *inside* the `builder` callback will be 60FPS smooth.
+Therefore, for example, put animations inside the builder callback.